Outline Your Novel Now: a Sampler Course

 Help with outlining is just a few clicks away.
-Submit 4 outline exercises for feedback from a professional writing coach (Option1).
-Option 2: submit 2 additional outlines.
+In Option 1, submit 4 outline exercises for feedback from a professional writing coach; Option 2 can submit 2 additional outlines.
 Discover how outlines keep you inspired, organized, and writing pages.
 Sample a dozen outline techniques, including plot sketches, character sheets, summary sentences, and scene steps.
 Apply your favorite techniques to your novel now.

 At a glance